 Sometimes the best motivation comes in the form of a buddy.
 You don’t even need to know this particular buddy that you have paired up with, but just knowing that you are working together towards a common goal can be a great form of encouragement.

-The atlasGO app is a great way to connect to people all around the world on a virtual platform.
-You don’t need to make sure your schedules match in order to exercise.
+Die erste Ausgabe von Unlock for Lives der atlasGO-App is a great way to connect to people worldwide on a virtual platform.
+You don’t need to make sure your schedules match to exercise.
 It can be done at any time and any place.
-Participants of atlasGO’s virtual races find common causes they believe in whether it’s a run for racism or planting trees.
+Participants of atlasGO’s virtual races find common causes they believe in, whether it’s a run for racism or planting trees.

 5. Make it Fun!